Advancing Agricultural Resiliency

 Developing new crops is a long-term effort, with plenty of challenges along the way.
 Winter camelina is no different.
 That makes learning from early piloting and commercialization efforts critical.
 Through a new jointly produced report, “Reflections on the 2023-2024 Piloting of Winter Camelina: Lessons and Implications for Further Scaling”, MBOLD and U of M Forever Green share critical reflections on field-scale production including agronomic considerations, weather challenges, the need for continued breeding efforts, and potential pathways for further scaling and commercial uptake.You’ll find the executive summary here and the full report here.

-The MNJI coalition is working to increase collaboration across the agricultural landscape to improve soil health, water quality, farm profitability, climate resilience and rural vitality in Minnesota.
-MNJI aims to build a strong collaboration of stakeholders across the state—including farmers, agricultural companies, conservation organizations, government entities, and more—to collectively develop strategies to advance regenerative agriculture practices and meet Minnesota’s ambitious water and climate goals.
-This initiative is led by The Nature Conservancy with MBOLD mobilizing business engagement in this effort.
+The Nature Conservancy-led MARI coalition is working to increase collaboration across the agricultural landscape to improve soil health, water quality, farm profitability, climate resilience and rural vitality in Minnesota.
+MARI aims to build a strong collaboration of stakeholders across the state—including farmers, agricultural companies, conservation organizations, government entities, and more—to collaboratively develop strategies to advance regenerative agriculture practices and meet Minnesota’s ambitious water and climate goals.
+MBOLD is mobilizing business engagement in this effort.

 See more of MBOLD in action